Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 repository using your terminal.

-Open a terminal window, and run the following commands to change to the directory where you want the repository cloned and clone the repository.
+Open a terminal window, and run the following commands to change to the directory where you want the repository cloned, and then clone the repository.

 ```console
 cd {directory_where_you_want_the_repository}